Three Rivers Junior Rowing

 AGES: We limit the team to 8th-12th graders.
-We have a program this fall (2013) for kids in 4th-8th graders that is a recreational rowing program.
+We have a program in the fall (2014) for kids in 4th-8th graders that is a recreational rowing program.
 8th graders can choose which program is best for them.

 We use both boathouse facilities, but always meet at the Lambert Boathouse

 on Washington's Landing.
 The more winter training you get in, the better off